Skip to main content

 When you go to the Broadcast index page, you’ll see the icon indicators next to the subject line of an upcoming Broadcast your teammate is working on.

-When you're editing a broadcast, you'll also see your profile icon in the top-right corner of the email editor—similar to what you'd see in Google Docs.
+When you're editing a Broadcast, you'll also see your profile icon in the top-right corner of the email editor—similar to what you'd see in Google Docs.
 This indicates that you're currently actively editing the Broadcast.

 Editing a Broadcast someone else is working on